 1. Why is it important to maintain a medical record?

 Each time you visit a Hall Health Center provider, a record of your visit is made.
 Typically this record contains your symptoms, examination and text results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often called your health or medical record, serves as:

 Our many Primary and Specialty Care Clinics offer much more than your typical student health center.

-You are already eligible for many valuable health services, which are available at no further cost to UW students who pay the quarterly Student Activity Fee along with their tuition:
+You are already eligible for many valuable health services, which are available at no further cost to UW students who pay the quarterly Services and Activity Fee along with their tuition: